 Stefan Wennarowsd was also starting at Darlinghurst University.
 He was a science student, who had done exceptionally well in the Higher School Certificate, but had not confined his studies and experiments to his school work.
 At the end of each school year, there had been around eight weeks of holidays before the next school year started.

-On this occasion, Stefan had finished his final Higher School Certificate examination in mid November 1985, which left him from then until February 1986 before he even had to enrol in University: around three months.
+On this occasion, Stefan had finished his final Higher School Certificate examination in mid November 2005, which left him from then until February 2006 before he even had to enrol in University: around three months.
 He had used this time to put in a lot of extra work on his own pet project, which, although very different from Duncan Fennister’s, was in fact an equally unprecedented scientific breakthrough.
-Yet Stefan had achieved most of it as a boy in the 1980s, while Duncan’s time machine had been developed during the 2000s.
+Yet Stefan had achieved most of it as a boy in the 2000s.

 Stefan’s invention was a pair of chemical formulae incorporated into tablets, which were designed to cause either reduction or growth in a person’s physical size.
 Once he had access to the university laboratories, with more chemicals and his knowledge growing with tertiary education all the time, he hoped to perfect the tablets, which so far had not succeeded in making him smaller or larger.

 Stefan was having a challenging time during chemistry classes.
 He was managing to both keep up with his university chemistry class experiments, and make use of the laboratory chemicals to try adding other elements to his unperfected shrinking and growth tablets.
 Every Friday, his last lesson for the day was chemistry, which enabled him to wait for everyone else to leave and then make yet another fruitless test of his tablets.